Information-theoretic interpretation of quantum formalism: Transcription of the probability space into a Hilbert space

-\begin{proposition} In the transcription of a static system into a Hilbert space the expectation value of an observable is computed by the Born rule. \end{proposition} From Eq. (\ref{hq}) all observables are transcribed as Hermitian operators.
+\begin{proposition} In the transcription of a source system into a Hilbert space the expectation value of an observable is computed by the Born rule. \end{proposition} \emph{Proof.} From Eq. (\ref{hq}) all observables are transcribed as Hermitian operators.
 From Definition (\ref{qexpectation}) the Born rule Eq. (\ref{hdual}) is obvious.
+Note that for pure states, this is the very content of Gleason's theorem. $\Box$ \paragraph{}